torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 The menu entry should be added to the Admin->Catalog section.

-3)Required File Modifications: 2019 THIS SECTION IS UNDER REVIEW
+3) Required File Modifications: 2019 THIS SECTION IS UNDER REVIEW

 Three modifications are required to core files.